signalfx/tracing-examples/docs/early-access/README.md

 * the span's timestamp must be no older than your [data retention](#data-retention) and must not be more than 1 hour into the future -- as a relatively loose safeguard against clock skew.
-* the span may contain no more than 128 key/value pair `tags`
 * tag keys must be unicode strings no longer than 128 characters and cannot start with `_` or `sf_`
-* tag values must be unicode strings no longer than 1024 characters
-* the span may contain no more than 128 `annotations`, and annotation values must be unicode strings no longer than 1024 characters
+* the total size of the tag keys, values and annotations must be less than 64kB

 ### Sending spans from code